 Chapter 13 bankruptcy is a full or partial repayment plan administered by the bankruptcy court.
 The debtor submits a plan for approval and, when a plan is approved, makes monthly payments to the bankruptcy trustee.
 The trustee makes payments to creditors in accordance with the terms of the plan.
 The repayment period may be from 3-5 years.
 At the end of the repayment period, if all payments have been made according to the plan, remaining unsecured, dischargeable debt may be discharged.

 IS FILING CHAPTER 7 BANKRUPTCY RIGHT FOR ME?

 To file for Chapter 7 bankruptcy, you must qualify under the Chapter 7 means test.
-The means test first compares your income to the median income in California.
-If your income is lower than the median income in California, you can file for Chapter 7 bankruptcy.
-However, if your income is greater than the median income in California, other calculations regarding your income and allowable expenses are required to determine whether or not you can file for Chapter 7 bankruptcy.
+The means test first compares your income to the median income in New York.
+If your income is lower than the median income in New York, you can file for Chapter 7 bankruptcy.
+However, if your income is greater than the median income in New York, other calculations regarding your income and allowable expenses are required to determine whether or not you can file for Chapter 7 bankruptcy.